 Additionally, we allow structured complex features, whose intended purpose is to denote features defined in terms of others through some operation on the input features.
-Any structured complex feature f is denoted as $f(loc, compUnit(fs_1, ..., fs_l), policy, arg_1, ..., arg_k)$.
-In this case, the only difference between a structured primitive feature and a structured complex feature is that an additional function representing a computational unit is added, with structured primitive or complex features as arguments.
+Any structured complex feature f is denoted as $f(loc, compUnit(fs_1, \ldots, fs_l), policy, arg_1, \ldots, arg_k).$ In this case, the only difference between a structured primitive feature and a structured complex feature is that an additional function representing a computational unit is added, with structured primitive or complex features as arguments.
 For example, one might like to fuse stream data from the two different sources of data for camera position, denoted sfs1 and sfs2, above.
-This could be denoted as cameraPos(DOR, fuseCameraPos(sfs1, sfs2), pol5, heli) where heli refers to the UAV platform.
+This would be denoted cameraPos(cumod, compU1(sfs1, sfs2), pol1, heli) as where heli refers to the UAV platform and cumod, a computational unit module in DARA.

-One could argue that too many aspects of the architecture's implementation level are being lifted into the declarative specification language, but that is the point.
+One could argue that too many aspects of the architecture's implementation level are being lifted into the declarative specification language, but that is just the point.
 Various high-level functionalities in autonomous systems may often be required to reason about sources, quantity, and quality of data in the absence of operator assistance.
 Context will also determine what kind of data and how much is required for the task at hand.
 This particular framework provides the means of reflecting on aspects of the underlying architecture of the system.
 In fact, in complex distributed environments, autonomous agents may in fact be receiving data streams from outside sources and the location and policy parameters could easily reflect this and be used in the systems reasoning processes.

-6.2 The Data Representation Level
+5.2.
+The Data Representation Level